On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration

 For each $m \ge 0$ define the \emph{$m$th iterated Fatou set} or simply the \emph{Fatou set} at time $m$, $\Fm$, by

-where we take our neighborhoods with respect to the spherical topology on $\chat$ and let the \emph{$m$th iterated Julia set} or simply the \emph{Julia set} at time $m$, $\Jm$, to be the complement $\chat \setminus \Fm$.
+where we take our neighborhoods with respect to the spherical topology on $\chat$.
+We then set the \emph{$m$th iterated Julia set} or simply the \emph{Julia set} at time $m$, $\Jm$, to be the complement $\chat \setminus \Fm$.

 It is easy to show that these iterated Fatou and Julia sets are completely invariant in the following sense.

 \begin{theorem} For any $m \le n \in \N$, $Q_{m,n}(\Jm) = \Jn$ and $Q_{m,n}(\Fm) = \Fn$, with Fatou components of $\Fm$ being mapped surjectively onto those of $\Fn$ by $Q_{m,n}$. \end{theorem}